 Unfortunately, a big challenge to creating this below grade marvel was the fact that such structures are often susceptible to damp conditions and even flooding if they’re not properly waterproofed.
 The Camden homeowner’s expansion would fare no differently as it would be facing high hydrostatic water pressure at the lower levels.
 Knowing this, the homeowner’s construction team sought an innovative and reliable waterproofing system.

 To protect the homeowner’s structure, a lengthy underpinning model was used to support the existing house with contiguous piles used for the rest of the perimeter.
-This left limited space for the construction team to work.
-To cope with that and the existing waterproofing challenges, the construction team chose Kryton’s concrete waterproofing admixture KIM as it could be added to concrete mix, eliminating the need for labor-intensive, surface-applied waterproofing membranes.
+This left limited space for the construction team to work with.
+To cope with that and the existing waterproofing challenges, the construction team chose Kryton’s concrete waterproofing admixture, KIM, as it could be added to their concrete mix, eliminating the need for labor-intensive, surface-applied waterproofing membranes.

 Additionally, to ensure the construction joints and details would be as watertight as the surrounding concrete, the construction team applied other Kryton products, such as the Krytonite Swelling Waterstop and Krystol Waterstop Treatment.
-The Krytonite in particular was quick and easy to install and comes with a proven water-stopping performance of up to 0.8 MPa (8 bar), which meant it would stand up to hydrostatic pressure.
-With Krytonite, KIM, and Krystol Waterstop Treatment, the construction team created a complete waterproofing system that would work as specified for the life of the structure.
+The waterstop in particular was quick and easy to install and had come with a proven water-stopping performance of up to 0.8 MPa (8 bar), which meant it would stand up to hydrostatic pressure.
+With the Krytonite Swelling Waterstop, KIM, and Krystol Waterstop Treatment, the construction team created a complete waterproofing system that would work as specified for the life of the structure.
 As proof, Elsworthy Road currently remains watertight.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.